Read this to find out the best places to visit in Hakodate!

 Madeleines and cookies made by the nuns, which can only be purchased at the Trappistine Convent store, are popular souvenirs from Hakodate!

-Visitors can enjoy the history and natural beauty of Japan in this park.
-Designated as a special national historic site, the Goryokaku Ruins were Japan's first Western-style fortress.
-The park has been developed as a park and is famous for its cherry blossoms, with approximately 1,500 cherry trees in bloom in the summer.
-Riding a rowboat and viewing the cherry blossoms from the moat is also very beautiful.
+This park allows you to enjoy the beauty of Japan's history and nature.
+The remains of Goryokaku, designated as a Special Historic Site of Japan, are the first Western-style fortress in Japan.
+The park is famous for its cherry blossoms, with about 1,500 cherry trees blooming in summer.
+The cherry blossoms viewed from a rowboat on the moat are also very beautiful.
 At night, the cherry blossoms are illuminated, creating a fantastic atmosphere.
-In addition to cherry blossoms, visitors can enjoy beautiful scenery in each season, such as various flowers, autumn leaves, and winter scenery.
+Besides cherry blossoms, you can enjoy various flowers, autumn leaves, and winter scenery, offering beautiful landscapes throughout the year.

-Goryokaku Tower is located next to the park.
-From the observation deck, visitors can enjoy a panoramic view of Goryokaku, the city of Hakodate, and the Tsugaru Straits.
-For history buffs, the Hakodate Magistrate's Office, which was a government office of the Edo Shogunate, is also located in the park.
-Inside, rooms from those days have been recreated, and the history of the magistrate's office and Goryokaku is introduced with materials and videos.
+From the observation deck of Goryokaku Tower, located next to the park, you can get a panoramic view of Goryokaku, Hakodate city, and the Tsugaru Strait.
+For history enthusiasts, the Hakodate Magistrate's Office, which was the office of the Edo Shogunate, is also recommended.
+The interior rooms are recreated, and the history of the magistrate's office and Goryokaku is introduced through exhibits and videos.

-The majestic Mt.
-Hakodate is beautiful any time of year.
+Majestic Mt.
+Hakodate, beautiful at any time of the year.

-"Hakodate Morning Market Square" also has a take-out store and food court, and is recommended for a light meal or a break.
-It is also convenient for families with children.
+The "Hakodate Morning Market Plaza" has takeout shops and a food court, perfect for a quick snack or a break.
+It's also convenient for families with children.

 Recommended day trip spots from Hakodate